bghira/SimpleTuner/documentation/quickstart/AURAFLOW.md

 ## AuraFlow v0.1

-In this example, we'll be running a **full fine-tune** on an AuraFlow model using the SimpleTuner toolkit.
+In this example, we'll be training a **LoRA** on an AuraFlow model using the SimpleTuner toolkit.

 > ⛔️ Full fine-tuning requires the use of FSDP due to a lack of optimisations in the currently available MMDiT transformer module for AuraFlow.
 Experimentation with [DeepSpeed](/documentation/DEEPSPEED.md) is required for full network training.